 There is only one reliable reference to Jesus outside of the New Testament.
 At the end of the first century a Roman book appeared, “Antiquities of the Jews”, written by Joseph ben Matityahu, known in the Roman world as Titus Flavius Josephus (above).
 He was the son of a priest at the Jerusalem temple and his mother claimed to have the royal blood of King David in her veins.
-Every vain resident of Judea claimed that In other words Josephus was a snotty entitled rich kid.
+In other words he was a snotty entitled rich kid.

 In 67 A.D, during the Jewish rebellion, Josephus became the prisoner of the Roman General Vespasian.
 Hearing that Vespasian was looking for prophets willing to predict his future success, Josephus had an epiphany, and predicted Vespasian would be named Emperor.
 When that actually happened, Josephus was rewarded with his freedom, moved to Rome and became an historian and a soothsayer.
-In other words, he got 'em coming and going, building a successful second career telling powerful rich people what they wanted to hear.
-Never a shortage of job oportunities in that field So everything he writes has to be read with a jaundiced eye, including what he wrote about Jesus.
+In short, his successful second career was built entirely on telling powerful rich people what they wanted to hear.
+So everything he writes has to be read with a jaundiced eye, including what he wrote about Jesus.

 Most historians suspect that Jame's execution was quickly followed by the elimination of all of Jesus' apostles still in Jerusalem, which is why the only apostle we definitively hear from after the year 62 was Peter.
 Earlier he had been sent north to deal with the troublesome new convert, Paul.
 And this also explains why Paul was able to have such an influence over early Christianity .
-He was wealthy and connected, while Peter was poor, and connected to nobody but Jesus, who was now dead.
+He was wealthy and connected, while Peter was poor, and connected to nobody but Jesus.
 The mass execution of first generation Christian leaders also explains why Ananus was high priest for less than four months.
-The violence he unleashed consumed him, the same way things went during the French and Russian Revolutions.
-All of this supports the accuracy of Josephus' brief mention of Jesus as a real person.
-Just not named Jesus..
+All of this supports the accuracy of Josephus' brief mention of Jesus.

 There seems no reason to think Jesus was not crucified.
 Lots of people were crucified by the Babylonians, the Egyptians, the Assyrians, the Persians, the Greeks, the Carthaginians, even Judea had been nailing people onto wood long before the Romans took up the practice.
 When the Persian king Darius I captured Babylon in 519 B.C., he claimed to have crucified 3,000 people.
 But the Romans got it really organized.
 After the slave army of Spartacus was defeated in 71 B.C., Crassus crucified 6,000 captives along the 120 miles of the Appian Way between Rome and Capua.
 So the Romans crucifying Jesus would have been as common-place as Texas executing a random African-American.
 What made the execution of Jesus special, according to Christians, was that three days later Jesus rose from the dead.
 Of course that was not unheard of either.